bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 And it's like, there's applications being built with that, but that's a problem.
 That's taking some of your opportunity cost for that to be used for routing or for whatever you're supposed to.

-## Is Lightning flawed when it comes to privacy?
+## Is Lightning Fundamentally Flawed on Privacy?

 Speaker 1: 00:16:31